 The old GED® test has gone away - find out what's next!

-Learn more about the three new tests and how to help learners start preparing.
+Learn more about the new tests and how to help learners prepare.

 What you need to know